emnify/product-docs/docs/graphql/graphiql-ide.md

 ## Generate code from your query

 On the left panel are buttons allowing you to generate a cURL query, Node.js code, or Python code from your GraphQL query.
-Clicking these buttons copies this code to your clipboard.
+Click these buttons to copy this code to your clipboard.

 <img
   src={require('./assets/graphiql-default-generate-code-buttons.png').default}